Filo01/Pixelmon-patcher/README.md

 Check the file `pixelmondiff.txt` to see which pixelmon versions are available for update/downgrade.
 #Technical details
 The patcher will download from my dropbox folder only the files that differ from your current pixelmon version to the one you want to update/downgrade to.

-The code signature reamins untouched so there isn't any security risk associated with patching the mod with this untrusted code.